Ian Kelly (actor): Early life

 Born in Cambridge, England, in 1966, Kelly is the second son of Professor Donald Kelly and Patricia Ann Kelly.
 He was brought up in Philadelphia, Bristol, and the Wirral.
-Kelly studied at Cambridge University and UCLA Film School.
+Kelly studied at the University of Cambridge and UCLA Film School.

 Playwright

-Kelly’s play 'Mr Foote's Other Leg', directed by Sir Richard Eyre and starring Simon Russell Beale, opened at Hampstead Theatre in 2015 before transferring directly into the West End, Theatre Royal Haymarket, playing 2015-2016.
+Kelly's play Mr Foote's Other Leg, directed by Sir Richard Eyre and starring Simon Russell Beale, opened at Hampstead Theatre in 2015 before transferring directly into the West End, Theatre Royal Haymarket, playing 2015–2016.

 Acting

-He played Hermione Granger's father in Harry Potter and the Deathly Hallows - Part 1.
-He appeared in The Pitmen Painters at the National Theatre, on Broadway and in the West End and A Busy Day, also in the West End.
-He acted on London's West End and in New York in his own one-man plays and also the US premiere of Ron Hutchinson's ‘’Beau Brummell’’ in the title role.
+On film, Kelly played Hermione Granger's father in Harry Potter and the Deathly Hallows – Part 1.
+On stage, he appeared in The Pitmen Painters at the National Theatre, on Broadway and in the West End, and in A Busy Day, also in the West End.
+He acted on London's West End and in New York in his own one-man plays and also in the title role in the US premiere of Ron Hutchinson's Beau Brummell.
 He was nominated for Best Actor for his work in Tom Stoppard's Arcadia (Manchester Drama Awards).
-For his work in Alexei Balabanov's Voyna (War), shot in Chechnya and the Caucasus, he was nominated for Best Actor at the Montreal World Film Festival.
+For his work in Alexei Balabanov's Voyna (War) he was nominated for Best Actor at the Montreal World Film Festival.

-He appeared in the premiere production of his play Mr Foote’s Other Leg in 2015, playing George III.
+In 2015 he played George III in the premiere production of his own play Mr Foote’s Other Leg.

 Historian and Biographer

-Kelly has published biographies of Antonin Careme (2004), Beau Brummell (2005), Casanova (2008), and Samuel Foote (Mr. Foote's Other Leg, 2012).
+Kelly has published biographies of Antonin Carême (2004), Beau Brummell (2005), Casanova (2008), and Samuel Foote (Mr. Foote's Other Leg, 2012).
 His biography of Vivienne Westwood, written with Dame Vivienne, was published in October 2014.

 Adaptations

-The BBC Television drama Beau Brummell: This Charming Man with Hugh Bonneville and Phil Davis was based on Ian Kelly’s biography.
+The BBC Television drama Beau Brummell: This Charming Man with Hugh Bonneville and Phil Davis was based on Ian Kelly's biography.

 His biography of Giacomo Casanova was read by Benedict Cumberbatch on BBC Radio 4 in 2008 as a Book of the Week abridged by Amber Barnfather, repeated on BBC Radio 4 Extra, then published by BBC Worldwide as an audio book in May 2015.
 He wrote the scenario of Casanova for a 2017 ballet choreographed by Kenneth Tindall for Northern Ballet which was also performed at Sadler's Wells Theatre.

+Carême, an adaptation of Cooking for Kings: The Life of Antonin Carême, The First Celebrity Chef, was released on Apple TV+ in 2025.

 Awards

-Mr. Foote's Other Leg, was named Best Theatre Book by the Society for Theatre Research UK in May 2013.
+The Society for Theatre Research awarded Mr. Foote's Other Leg the STR Theatre Book Prize in 2013.
 His biography of Beau Brummell was shortlisted for the Marsh Biography Award.
-His biography of Casanova was the Sunday Times Biography of the Year 2008-9.
+His biography of Casanova was the Sunday Times biography of the year in 2008.

 Journalism

-Kelly has written for most of the British broadsheets and the New York Times.
+Kelly has written for most of the British broadsheets and The New York Times.
 He is a contributing editor of Food Arts Magazine.